Tuesday, August 12, 2025

 Whether we all agree or not, our ancestors deserve gratitude for giving us life today.
 It is thanks to them that we are who we are in this modern period.
 Some of our ancestors have made their imprint on the prosperous heritage that their current generations are now lavishing on.
 But some of our ancestors didn't perform well in their age and didn't take the required steps to improve, which is now causing problems for the current generations.

-In the world in which we all live, history is never truly just a thing of the past; rather, it serves as a constant reminder of the present, of lessons to be learned, of what needs to be fixed in order to break a vicious cycle, and prepare the next generations to take on the challenge head-on.
-Therefore, retelling of our history becomes so compelling, only when they are told with so much fervor, and conviction of offering the new generations the insights necessary, to resolve certain issues of all levels: be it personally, collectively, nationally, and globally.
+In the world in which we all live, history is never truly just a thing of the past; rather, it serves as a constant reminder of the present, of lessons to be learned, of what needs to be fixed in order to break a vicious cycle, heal the devastating wounds of the past, and prepare the next generations to take on the challenge head-on.
+Therefore, retelling of our history becomes so compelling, but only when they are told with so much fervor, and conviction of offering the new generations the insights necessary, to resolve certain issues of all levels: be it personally, collectively, nationally, and globally.

 If bringing about a conscious change in ourselves takes time, how much more for managing bigger and more complex issues?
 Managing larger and convoluted issues requires the collaboration of all amiable, active, dynamic, idealistic, and creative minds of like-minded people.
 Moreover, many passed down misinformation have to be unlearned, and numerous untold realities have to be relearned.